rayankhan05-CS/QR-CODE-GENERATOR/USAGE.md

-Download or clone the project repository to your local system.
+To Download or clone the project repository to your local system.

 Open the project folder in any code editor such as Visual Studio Code.

-Copy the source code files or open the index.html file directly in the editor.
+Copy the source code files or open the SOURCCE CODE.html file directly in the editor.

 Paste the code into any HTML compiler or run it using a local development server.